derek2403/TeeTee/TeeDockerFiles/README.md

 - **Reliable Internet Connection**: For downloading model files and deployment
 - **Web Browser**: For accessing Phala Cloud dashboard
 - **Ethereum Wallet**: For token-based operations (if using the token system)
+- **Node2 URL**: You need access to an already deployed Node2 endpoint

 You can verify your Docker installation with: